yokikaze/gayhub/learn/readme.txt

-this is a changed txt
+this is the third txt